Apaczer/fceu/out_gp2x/readme.txt

 ver 0.4 (by notaz)
+  rev 171
+          - Added optional "Accurate renderer", which is the original FCE Ultra 0.98.x renderer + PPU emulation code.
+It's much slower, but it can handle games which need more precise PPU timing emulation (like Marble Madness).
+          - Fixed saving and loading of game specific configs.
+          - Some other minor changes.
   rev 163
           - Added A r k's fast-direction-change fix for usbjoy lib.
           - Fixed an issue of usbjoys stopping to work when "Perfect vsync"